asconwe/vue-contenteditable-directive/README.md

 ## Usage
 ```
-import contenteditable from 'contenteditable'
+import contenteditableDirective from 'vue-contenteditable-directive'
 ...
-Vue.use(contenteditable)
+Vue.use(contenteditableDirective)
 ```
 ```
 <template>